When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Wednesday, February 18th, 2009

-Finished today: added some life to Tulip Season, 14 x 11 Oil Pastels on paper.
-Except for the fact that paper has a limit to how much it can be reworked before it starts stretching, I could keep revising these drawings in the Paper Places series continually.
+Except for the fact that paper has a limit to how much it can be reworked before it starts stretching, I could keep revising these drawings in the Paper Places series continually!
 Some of them are finished in a day, and truly finished.
-Some drawings seem OK when they are finished, but have areas that are not quite “there” yet, so I’ll leave them for a month or a year or two then take them out and rework the whole piece.
+Some drawings seem OK when they are finished, but have areas that are not quite there yet, so they are left for a month or a year or two then taken out and reworked.
 It’s great exercise playing with color and composition.
-Some are taken too far, which is kind of a shame as far as not having a result for the labor, but with regard to learning: effort is never wasted.
-Change characterizes this series; change of place, change of time, change of styles, changing what’s already been changed…
+Some are taken too far, but with regard to learning, effort is never wasted.
+Change characterizes this series too; change of place, change of time, change of styles, changing what’s already been changed.

 Please curb your dogma